 The move to PRESTO has created barriers - fewer locations to pay with cash, minimum required balances, tickets that expire - that impact low-income residents the most.
-While the City has made some progress on making the transit system accessible for people with disabilities, about a quarter of subway stations are still not accessible.
-And now the TTC is proposing to cut wheel-Trans service, restricting some riders from booking door-to-door service.
+While the City has made some progress on making the transit system accessible for people with disabilities, more than one in five subway stations are still not accessible.
+On top of that, the TTC has made deep cuts to service on multiple routes, resulting in longer wait times and undermining accessibility.